mikes802/Marketing-Analytics-Case-Study/README.md

 - [X] 9.1 Generate table showing the top-watched actor per customer_id.

 I thought about this one.
 If I rent nine movies over time, five of them are "Die Hard", but the other four star Bradley Cooper in four different movies, who do I like to watch more?
 Bruce Willis or Bradley Cooper?
-I think it must be Bradley Cooper?
+I think it must be Bradley Cooper.
 Obviously I like "Die Hard", but if that's the only Bruce Willis movie I'm renting, then I think it must be the action-packed "now I know what a TV dinner feels like" story that I like.
 On the other hand, even though I'm only watching each Bradley Cooper movie once, I clearly like this actor enough that I'm trying out a bunch of different movies with him.

 All that is to say: I figure I need to eliminate repeat viewings in order to get an accurate idea of each customer's favorite actor.
 If I was analyzing my own information, I should only count "Die Hard" once.
 ```